verrazzano/verrazzano/examples/springboot-app/README.md

 ## Deploy the example application

 1. Prerequisites: Install Verrazzano following the [installation instructions](../../README.md).
-   The Bob's Books example application model and binding files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.
+   The Spring Boot example application model and binding files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.

    **NOTE:** All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/springboot-app`.